vmware-tanzu-labs/tanzu-validated-solutions/src/deployment-guides/tko-on-vsphere-with-tanzu.md

 ![](./img/tko-on-vsphere-with-tanzu/image54.jpg)

-#### EXTRA: Simulating This Reference Architecture Network Diagram with Vyatta
+### - - - - - OPTIONAL: Provision and configure a VyOS router host - - - - -

-> ✅ You can skip this section if the port groups created above are already
-> routable in your vSphere cluster.
+> Skip this section if the port groups created above are already routable in your vSphere cluster.

 vSphere distributed switches operate at Layer 2.
-Therefore, you might need to provision a router that can create the network above.
+This reference architecture requires use of multiple routable subnets.
+This section describes how to deploy a virtual machine that runs a VyOS router for managing IP traffic flow across the different port groups.

 [Vyatta VyOS](https://vyos.io) is a lightweight network OS that provides packet forwarding and DHCP services.
 This section will guide you through setting up a